 # wget https://repo.mysql.com/mysql80-community-release-el7-1.noarch.rpm

-wget command downloads the MySQL Yum repository and now need to install this downloaded repository package.
+wget command download the MySQL Yum repository and now need to install these downloaded repository package.

 # yum localinstall mysql80-community-release-el7-1.noarch.rpm